-The body’s systems work together efficiently to maintain overall health and wellbeing.
+The body’s systems work together efficiently to maintain overall health and well-being.
 When one system is under attack from a virus or bacteria, or experiencing problems from a particular condition, it can impact all others bodily systems.

-At University Hospitals Rainbow Babies & Children’s, we understand the multisystem impact of gastrointestinal, or GI, disorders.
+At University Hospitals Rainbow Babies & Children’s, we understand the multisystem impact of gastrointestinal or GI disorders.
 Our digestive health specialists take a collaborative approach to care for pediatric GI disorders.
 We work closely with other clinical specialists as well as dietitians, nurse practitioners, psychologists and social workers – maximizing time and resources – for better overall care.
 We also take a leading role in research and have access to innovative therapies that enable us to individualize and improve treatment for digestive disorders.

 We offer the following specialty services to treat more complex pediatric GI conditions:

 Pediatric Aerodigestive Clinic: Aerodigestive disorders can impact the upper airways, lungs, esophagus, stomach and top of the small intestine, making it difficult for children to feed and swallow.
 The Pediatric Aerodigestive Clinic at UH Rainbow Babies & Children’s Hospital offers advanced procedures and services, including upper endoscopy with endoscopic balloon dilation for patients with narrowing of the food pipe.